Drinking Water Sample Results

 DEC has received multiple public records act requests for PFAS analytical results from drinking water wells that have been sampled throughout the state.
 In order to provide transparency and share information, DEC is making these PFAS drinking water sample results available.
 The files below include drinking water sample results that have been collected and analyzed for PFAS in each of these Alaska communities.
 For all drinking water wells where PFAS were found above the EPA Lifetime Health Advisory, alternative drinking water or treated water is being provided.

 Please be aware of the file size when downloading and opening the documents.
 Some information contained in these files has been redacted for privacy reasons.
 Please note this data may not represent all areas potentially affected by PFAS or all drinking water wells located within known PFAS-affected areas.

-- Alyeska Pipeline Facilities (ZIP 9.5M)
+- Alyeska Pipeline Facilities Pump Stations 5 and 7 (ZIP 9.5M)

 - Anchorage (ZIP 2.3M)

 - Cordova (ZIP 1.2M)